-This lovely scape (above) of Venice Capriccio a Palladian Design for the Rialto Bridge with Buildings at Vicenza contains three Palladian monuments, set next to each other but none are actually in Venice!!
-In fact one doesn’t even exist!
 The work can be interpreted as an homage to Andrea Palladio.
-It shows two works by the important Renaissance architect as well as a design for the Rialto Bridge in Venice which never came to fruition.
+It shows two works by this important Renaissance architect, as well as a design for the Rialto Bridge in Venice, which never came to fruition.
 On the right is the Basilica Palladiana in Vicenza which was begun in 1549, one of the earliest works of the then unknown Palladio.
 The Palazzo Chiericati, which is also located in Vicenza and was completed shortly after the Basilica, is shown on the left edge of the work.
 The centre of the composition is dominated by Palladio's unrealised design for the Rialto Bridge in Venice.
-Instead of Palladio's work, a design by the unknown architect Antonio da Ponte was used for this famous bridge created in 1588.
-(Ref: lempertz.com)
+Instead of Palladio's work, a design by the unknown architect Antonio da Ponte was used for this famous bridge, created in 1588.
+2

-I rather like Canaletto's capricci.
-The composition is of course perfect as he has used his artist's eye to get the right mix of buildings and other topographical features.
-This one is Capriccio of the Scuola di San Marco from the Loggia of the Palazzo Grifalconi Loredan.
+I rather like Canaletto's capriccio, where he juxtaposed the real with the imaginary.
+The example above is Capriccio of the Scuola di San Marco from the Loggia of the Palazzo Grifalconi Loredan.